 Myth no. 2 – Diamox masks symptoms of altitude sickness.

 Diamox doesn’t mask symptoms of AMS when taken as prevention.
 It contains carbonic dehydrates, which make you urinate bicarbonate.
 This stimulates your breathing as it makes your blood more acidic, which makes you take more oxygen.
 It enhances your natural acclimatization process, and you won’t have rebound symptoms if you stop taking it.
-It is used both as a preventative measure and as a cure for Acute Mountain Sickness.
+It is used as a preventative measure and a cure for Acute Mountain Sickness.

 Myth no. 3 – Physical fitness protects against altitude sickness.

 Physical fitness does not protect one from altitude illness.
 Many young fit athletes push themselves too hard at altitude before acclimatizing as they can go through the discomfort.
 Being fit and healthy, they think it can’t affect them, hence ignoring altitude illness signs.
 Everyone is susceptible to AMS, regardless of fitness levels.

 Myth no. 4 – Drinking extra water will protect you from altitude illness.

 Symptoms of dehydration are similar to AMS, so staying hydrated is important at altitude.
 You only need an additional litre to a litre and a half of water at height.
 However, too much water is harmful and can dilute your body’s sodium level, which causes weakness, confusion, seizures, and coma.
 Check the colour of your urine.
 Clear urine means you are adequately hydrated, while dark urine suggests dehydration and the need to take more fluids.